Aditya234892/The-Vanilla-Vault-Food-Project-/README.md

-# Vanilla Vault 🍽️
+# The Vanilla Vault Food Project 🍽️

 ## Overview
-Vanilla Vault is a modern food delivery web application built using React, Redux, and Firebase, providing a seamless online food ordering experience.
+The Vanilla Vault Food Project is a modern food delivery web application built using React, Redux, and Firebase, providing a seamless online food ordering experience.

 ## 🚀 Technologies Used
 - React.js